 without the burden of saving for that education falling on Stewart, Richard or Daniel.

-of Superior Court reviews and determines the validity of the decedent's will (if one exists) and ensures that the terms of the will are carried out properly
+the Clerk of Superior Court reviews and determines the validity of the decedent's will (if one exists) and ensures that the terms of the will are carried out

-by the personal representative of the estate.
+properly by the personal representative of the estate.
 Not only is the probate process completely public, but it can also be a costly and lengthy process.
-An RLT is
+An RLT

 the following example: